Home sale proceeds calculator

 Staging

-How do you calculate net proceeds from selling a house?
+How do you calculate how much you get from selling a house?